Mehcanic/project-4-frontend/README.md

     export default { lightTheme, darkTheme };
   ```

-Than the theme was imported to the App.tsx file:
+Then the theme was imported to the App.tsx file:

   ```javascript
     import { ThemeProvider } from 'styled-components'